Big Brother (British TV series) series 11: Eviction format

 The eviction format saw a number of changes, at the beginning of an eviction show, a round-up of the weeks events - featuring newspaper headlines - would be shown to viewers.
 This series saw the return of McCall announcing the eviction from outside the house with the housemates hearing the live audience cheering, booing and chanting.
 Occasionally, If more than two housemates faced eviction, McCall would announce which nominee(s) will be safe, however, this was only done a handful of times (Week 1, 2 and 7), three housemates face eviction in Weeks 3, 5 and 8, and four in Week 9, where no announcement of who was safe was announced, in Week 10 eight housemates faced the public vote which would lead to the first ever quadruple eviction, out of the four times McCall spoke to the house she would announce one nominee who was safe and then announce the evictee who would have to leave immediately.
 The eviction announcements were made in no particular order (see Nominations Table), John James received the highest number of eviction votes, followed by Corin, Sam and Steve, however the order they left the house was Steve, Corin, Sam and John James.

-Another change to the eviction format was the housemates 'best bits getting shown before the interview rather than at the end as in every other series - although the previous Celebrity series adopted this format.
+Another change to the eviction format was the housemates 'best bits' getting shown before the interview rather than at the end as in every other series - although the previous Celebrity series adopted this format.
 The panel format used in the eviction interviews the previous year did not return, instead McCall interviewed the evictee in a one-on-one format, however, for the first time ever, viewers could call in with questions to ask the evictee.
 Also, evictees were shown goodbye messages the housemates recorded for them in the event of their departure, similar to the format used in the American version of the show.
 The new eviction format continued for Ultimate Big Brother, the only difference that all interviews were performed outside of the studio.

-Special features

-Tree of Temptation

-Located in the bathroom was a chest of drawers created from the Tree of Temptation that was present in the 2010 celebrity series.
-The Tree of Temptation gave housemates secret tasks to gain rewards for themselves or other housemates.
-The first task occurred on Day 1 when Mario was performing his "Impossible Task".
-This is the list of all tasks throughout the series: